West Coast (Tas.)

 West Coast has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-No infrastructure changes are anticipated in this area.
-No projects have been identified by AreaSearch that could impact it.
-Key initiatives include Cethana Pumped Hydro Energy Storage Project, Tasmanian North West Renewable Energy Zone, Tasmanian Irrigation Schemes: Tranche 3, and Marinus Link.
+No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+A total of zero projects have been identified by AreaSearch that could potentially impact this area.
+Notable projects include Cethana Pumped Hydro Energy Storage Project, Tasmanian North West Renewable Energy Zone (REZ), Tasmanian Irrigation Schemes: Tranche 3, and Marinus Link, with the following list providing details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.